Stiivi/brewery/doc/node_reference.rst

      - List of fields according to which records are grouped
    * - record_count_field
      - Name of a field where record count will be stored.
 Default is `record_count`
+   * - measures
+     - List of fields to be aggregated.

 .. _AppendNode: